alonjacovi/interpreting-cnn-for-text/README.md

 2. Run `train_model.py -c config.json`
 3. Run `interpret_model.py -c interpretation_config.json`

+This repository already contains the output of the demo run under `out/test`.
+Feel free to view the output markdown (`.md`) logs to get a feel for it.

 Step (2) trains a CNN model on the MR dataset (already in the repo) according to the parameters in the `config.json` file.
 Step (3) interprets the model according to parameters in the `interpretation_config.json` file.

 ### General usage